Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Numerical methodology

-Each simulation was performed in two steps, using a procedure similar to that of \cite{oldeman2020numerical}.
+Each simulation was performed in two steps, using a procedure similar to that of \citet{oldeman2020numerical}.
 We first simulate the bubble curtain in a lock filled on both sides with fresh water for 30 \unit{s}.
 During this time, the bubble curtain develops, reaches the water surface, and establishes a quasi-steady recirculating flow on both sides.
-At $t=30$ \unit{s}, salt water is patched on the right side of the lock by instantaneously making $s = 1$, setting the density equal to $\rho_s$ there.
+At $t=30$ \unit{s}, salt water is patched on the saltwater side of the lock by instantaneously making $s = 1$, setting the density equal to $\rho_s$ there.
 Afterwards, the simulation is resumed.
-For domain lengths 2, 4, and 6 \unit{m}, the total simulation time (including the initialisation of 30 \unit{s}) was chosen to be 60 \unit{s}, 80 \unit{s} and 100 \unit{s}, respectively.
+For domain lengths 2, 4, and 6 \unit{m}, the total simulation time (including the initialisation of 30 \unit{s}) was chosen a priori to be 60 \unit{s}, 80 \unit{s} and 100 \unit{s}, respectively.
+The end times were chosen to allow the secondary gravity currents to reach the end walls without extending the simulations much further.
+However, because the exact time for gravity currents to reach the end wall was \emph{a priori} unknown, the simulation time was slightly shorter in some cases.